 Adolescents and adults are susceptible to acne on their face & other body parts.
 But they alone do not suffer from this problem.
-Sometimes children may also get acne.
-If you are alarmed by the appearance of acne on your child’s skin, this article will help you understand and mitigate the problem efficiently.
+Sometimes, children may also get acne.
+If you are alarmed by the appearance of acne on your child’s skin, this article can help you understand and mitigate the problem efficiently.

 What Is Acne?

 Acne is a term used to describe a disorder of the sebaceous glands and hair follicles.
 Pimples, plugged pores, and lumps occurring on the face, back, neck, chest, and upper back are considered as acne.
 Acne occurs when the sebum (natural oil of the skin) gets trapped inside the hair follicle (base of hair roots), fostering an environment for bacterial growth inside.
 This causes inflammation of the follicle and irritation of the skin.
 Newborn acne is caused if the mother has passed on the hormones before delivery or the baby’s body produces the hormones due to the stress of birth.

 Types of Acne

 - Pustules: Pustules are close to the surface of the skin and are caused by inflamed hair follicles.

 - Papule: Papule is found deeper into the skin where the walls of the follicle are irritated.

 - Nodules: These occur as a result of the growth of abnormal tissue and develop just below the skin.
 Nodules are solid, large, and deep.